tdkehoe/jobsly/README.md

 # jobsly

 Our final exam was to build this CRUD app in 7.5 hours.
-Only half of us passed on the first try; the rest had to retake the exam.
+No cutting and pasting was allowed, we had to key in every character!
+Only half of us passed the exam on the first try; the other students had to retake the exam.

 The requirements were to use MongoDB, Node, and Express.
 I was the only student who passed who also used Angular.
 I built two separate apps, the Express back end runs on Heroku and the Angular front end runs on Divshot.
 The apps talk to each other via an API.